Elmyr de Hory: First forgeries

-In August 1947 he visited the United States on a three-month visa and decided to stay there, moving between New York City, Los Angeles, Miami, and Chicago for the next twelve years.
+In August 1947 he visited the United States on a three-month visa and successfully sold Picasso forgeries to the art dealer Klaus Perls.
+He decided to stay there, moving between New York City, Los Angeles, Miami, and Chicago for the next twelve years.
 De Hory expanded his forgeries to include works in the manner of Henri Matisse, Amedeo Modigliani and Renoir.
 When some of the galleries de Hory had sold his forgeries to were becoming suspicious, he began to use pseudonyms and to sell his work by mail order.
 Some of de Hory's many pseudonyms included Louis Cassou, Joseph Dory, Joseph Dory-Boutin, Elmyr Herzog, Elmyr Hoffman and E. Raynal.
 (Fernand Legros listed de Hory's pseudonyms; "Elmyr de Hory, Elmer Hoffman, Elementer alias Hofman, baron de Hory, Haury, Hury or Hurry, Hory, baron Raynal, Raynor, Raynol or Rainol, comte de Herzog, baron de Boughady, von Bonhyday, Boundjy, Elmyr Lazlo, Dauray, Dory, Boutin, Dory-Boutin, Cassou Robert or Cassou Charles, Louis Curiel or Curiel Charles.)

 His success came to a halt in Boston after he sold one of his "Matisse" drawings to the Fogg Museum at Harvard University in the mid-1950s.
 Shortly after its sale, he offered a "Modigliani" and a "Renoir" drawing from his collection.
 An alert curator noticed a stylistic similarity among the three drawings and refused to buy his subsequent offerings.
 She then began contacting other institutions and galleries, asking if they knew or had purchased artworks from the debonair E. Raynal.
-The American art network was now aware of the suave collector and seller of dubious works by modern masters.
+The American art network thereby learned of the suave collector and seller of dubious works by modern masters.